hossamfattah/capstone/README.md

 ## Methodology
 Supervised and unsupervised learning methods will be used; includes but not limited to: K-nearest neighbors, logistic regression, decision trees, and support vector machines)
 I will be using a realistic and high-quality dataset and data analysis to investigate the data, using different ML models, and compare how to predict the breast cancer, whether it is malignant or benign, with maximum accuracy.

+## Research Question
+Does the breast cancer diagnostic indicates benign or malignant ?

 ## Importance of this Predictive ML
 Breast cancer is a dangerous disease with a high morbidity and mortality rate.
 One of the most important aspects in breast cancer treatment is getting an accurate diagnosis.
 Machine-learning (ML) techniques can help doctors in making diagnosis decisions.
 We will develop an accurate ML model to help health care professional and patient in early diagnostics of breast cancer and early treatment.